Technical assistance in identifying, understanding, and applying a broad spectrum of management skills and practices

 Presented with the cooperation of the IRS’s Office of Exempt Organizations, this workshop does notcover how to apply for tax-exempt status or compliance requirements for non-501(c)(3), but it doescomprise five sessions, including Tax Exempt Status, Unrelated Business Income (UBI), Employment Issues, Form 990 Series, and Required Disclosures.
 CEUs, CPEs and CLEs may be available upon request.

-• Each Module can be free standing and includes six hours of classroom instruction.
+• Each Module can be free standing and includes 2-1/2 to 3 hours of classroom instruction

-• Standard pricing is $125/module for full program; customized pricing for individual modules or groups of modules is available upon request
+• Customized pricing for individual modules or groups of modules is available upon request

 • CE eligibility is TBD.